ACES$ Alabama caregiver hugging a teen boy with developmental disabilities

 Recreation and Wellness

-With our recreation and wellness component, students can participate in various sporting, team-building, and group-dynamic activities.
-These activities help students enhance their fine motor ability, social interaction, and problem-solving skills.
+With our recreation and wellness component, participants can participate in various sporting, team-building, and group-dynamic activities.
+These activities help participants enhance their fine motor ability, social interaction, and problem-solving skills.
 Our team promotes the importance of well-rounded and diverse styles of exercise, nutrition, and healthy lifestyles during each session.
-Students learn how to follow and interpret directions with music, practice mindfulness, and improve their physical, social, and emotional well-being.
-With these skills, our students can achieve their independent living goals and live a better quality of life.
+Participants learn how to follow and interpret directions with music, practice mindfulness, and improve their physical, social, and emotional well-being.
+With these skills, our participants can achieve their independent living goals and live a better quality of life.

 TSC Students in the gym doing a team activity